abraham/nutmeg/README.md

 nutmeg new hello-world name:string
 ```

 This will create a `hello-world` directory, stub out a base Web Component class `HelloWorld` that extends the Nutmeg `Seed` base class, and install the default dependencies.
+You can use either `fooBar` or `foo-bar` for multi-word properties and `fooBar` will be used in HTML and `fooBar` will be used in JavaScript.

 ### 🏡 Properties